Best Interior Paint

 1Clear and Protect the Area

-Protect Floors and Surfaces: Use drop cloths or plastic sheeting to cover floors and any remaining furniture.
-Secure the coverings with painter's tape to prevent movement.
+Protect Your Floors And Everything Else: Use drop cloths or even just some old plastic sheeting to cover up the floors , and then drag that same plastic over any remaining furniture.
+Use some painter's tape to tie it all down so nothing gets moved.

 3Repair Imperfections